LisaHackett97/MS1-Dog-Daycare/README.md

 * Scripts included to enable menu on small screens to work as expected.
     - http://code.jquery.com/
     - [bootstrap cdn js](https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/js/bootstrap.min.js)
-    -
+* Unicorn revealer extension was helpful when developing the site
+* WAVE extension for reviewing accessibility and colour contrasts in testing.

 [Back to table of contents](#table-of-contents)
 # Testing
 ## Functionality Testing

- - Site was viewed in xs, small, medium, large and extra large sizes on Chrome and Edge browsers
+ - Site was viewed in xs, small, medium, large and extra large sizes on Chrome and Edge browsers, using dev tools.
-    - One image not displaying
+    - One image not displaying.
+Issue resolved by correcting file path.
-    - Site rendering as expected.
+    - Site now rendering as expected.
     - Testing made 1 bug clear: active menu item is not showing as expected.
 Document in Bugs section.
 Not a browser issue

-#UPDATE NOTE ON BUG

-    dev tools testing and unicorn revealer
+- Menu/Nav bar items manually tested on all pages Paw/business icon on left: click and will brings user back to home page Home menu item: click and will brings user back to home page Gallery menu item: click and will brings user to gallery page More Info menu item: click and will brings user services/more info page.

+- Footer social media links tested on all pages.
+    Click and each opens to the correct web page, and opens in a new tab.

+- Contact Us button on all pages.
+    Click and brings user to the contact form on the services page.

+- Four links to external animal charities on services page, only on larger sized screens Click and each opens to the correct web page, and in a new tab.

+- Form on services page.
+    Negative testing by clicking Send Form button without fields being updated.
+    Form will not "send" unless Name, Email and Phone Number are updated.
+    Once these are updated, by clicking send form, user will be brought back to the home page.
+    "reason for contact" is not yet a required field.

+- Link under Iframes map: this is an alternative for user where the map does not load.
+    Link was opening in same page as site. target="_blank" added to link.
+Issue resolved.

 ## Compatibility Testing